 Numbering: mechanisms to support Individual and 1000’s-block Number Assignment to identify areas warranting further study.

-Routing: mechanisms that could be used for routing SIP sessions using telephone numbers (TN) as identifiers.
+Routing: mechanisms that could be used for routing SIP sessions using telephone numbers (TN) and/or aggregate TN constructs as identifiers.

 Provider-to-provider metadata: mechanisms for provisioning, securely exchanging and validating metadata associated with TNs for a variety of applications including, but not limited to, draft IETF mechanisms to prevent spoofing of caller-ID.